GADEKAR328/YSG-Data-Analyst-Portfolio/README.md

 # 🎨 AI Student Future Vision Project

-A creative educational initiative where students are transformed into futuristic professionals using imaginative AI visuals.
+A creative educational visualization project where students are transformed into futuristic professionals using imaginative AI-generated visuals.

 Students were creatively visualized as:
 - 👨‍🚀 Astronauts